As with all things in life, change sometimes become a necessary component to ensure the continued success of your fitness business.

 At times, this ends up in a potential exit cost that can climb into the tens of thousands of dollars, so you’ll want to be mindful of this.

-If you’re locked into that type of agreement already, you’ll want to consult with your legal team to explore your legal options, while budgeting as best you can for this potential outcome.
+If you’re locked into that type of software license agreement already, you’ll want to consult with your legal team to explore your legal options, while budgeting as best you can for this potential outcome.

 The Consumer Price Index (CPI) is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
 (U.S. Bureau of Labor Statistics)